gmbonds/AVD_training/DAY1/lab4/README.md

 On the next page, look for the section header "push an existing repository".
 Paste those commands into your VSCode terminal, and you should see git push your commits to Github.
-Refresh the page and confirm you now see your files in the new repository.
+Refresh the page and confirm you now see your files in the new repository